All opinions expressed below are the result of years of sleep deprivation and worry caused by Type 1 diabetes

 Please understand that diabetes is terrifying.
 Insulin pumps are simply helpful tools that allow our loved ones to live full and healthy lives.
 We need more access and understanding not more fear of something that is already well regulated.

 When I first decided to put my son on an insulin pump I was overwhelmed by the choices.
 I wasn’t sure exactly what we needed in an insulin pump but I could get one from Roche or a different one from Animas.
 There was one from Medtronic and there was a new pump in town, called Cozmo.
 Four choices to consider.

 How was I going to decide?

 With the help of friends!
 I was part of an incredible online email list that told me which pump they preferred.
-I also talked sales reps who quickly became friends!
+I also talked to sales reps who quickly became friends!
 They were all wonderful.
 They guided me and told me which questions to ask…both of pump companies and of myself.

 How much insulin did we need?